 Make it all about Your Clients

-Recently Constant Contact conducted a national survey of small business owners.
-The resulting data showed that 93 percent of small business owners are not tuned into the most important part of their business.
-What part is that?
-Their customers.
-The results also revealed that most of their small business owner clients perform their own marketing (95 per cent), are self-taught (64 per cent), and do not consider themselves savvy marketers.
+The results also revealed most of their small business owner clients perform their own marketing (95 per cent), are self-taught (64 per cent), and do not consider themselves savvy marketers.

 And really, what with running their business and staying on top of their own industry, how can they be blamed?
 It’s not their bad.

-The result is marketing produced at the last minute, marketing when sales people come calling with a pitch, marketing initiatives created at the end of a long day, and an unfocused marketing strategy that isn’t centred on their clients.
+But it does result is marketing produced at the last minute, being easily swayed when sales people come calling with a marketing pitch, marketing initiatives created without a well-thought-out supporting service infrastructure, and an unfocused marketing strategy not centered on their clients.

 Strategies to Help You Focus on Your Clients

-You really don’t need access to “big data” to accomplish a more customer-centric marketing strategy — though we do recommend you get access to your industry data for other reasons.
-Mostly what you need is to develop the habit of talking to your clients, asking them questions and learning more about what they are looking for — and listen, listen, listen.
+You really don’t need access to “big data” to accomplish a more customer-centric marketing strategy — though we do recommend you get access to your industry data.
+What you most need is for you and your employees to develop the habit of talking to your clients, asking them questions and learning more about what they are looking for — then listen, listen, and listen some more.

-Set a goal to talk with (say) ten of your customers and ask them two or three useful questions about their experience with your brand.
-Set a deadline to complete this because you know it won’t happen otherwise.
+Set a goal to talk with (say) ten of your customers to ask them two or three useful questions about their experience with your brand.
+Set a completion deadline.
+You know it won’t happen otherwise.

 Ask the tough questions you might be uncomfortable getting an answer to.
-Customer-centric communication isn’t always easy, and sometimes you need to hear and process the things that are going wrong with how your customers are experiencing your brand, before you can create a better strategy and move forward.
-It’s often not pleasant to hear constructive criticism, but it may help you to keep your ego out of it if you remind yourself that the hard answers are usually the ones that will do your business the most good.
+Customer-centric communication isn’t always easy communication, and sometimes you need to hear and process the things that are going wrong with how your customers are experiencing your brand, before you can create a better strategy to move forward.
+It’s not always pleasant to hear constructive criticism, but the hard answers will do your business the most good.

-Make it very clear to them that you value their honest feedback; that you want to know the gaps and deficiencies and unnecessary limitations of your products or services.
-You want to know even where you may have entirely fallen down on the job, so that you can do a better job for them in the future.
+Make it very clear to them that you value their honest feedback; that you want to know the gaps and deficiencies and limitations of your products or services so you can improve on your service delivery for them and for your future customers.

-If you’re just getting your business started, create a profile of your ideal client, then seek some of those ideal clients out and ask for their help.
-Almost everyone will respond positively to you if you personally ask and you give them a specific and relatively easy task to complete, such as a well thought out questionnaire.
+If you’re just launching your business, it’s useful to create a profile of your ideal client, then seek some potential clients that fill the bill and ask for their help.
+Most should respond positively if you give them a specific and relatively easy task to complete, such as a well thought out questionnaire.

 - In what scenario would you consider buying our product or service?

-- What do you think you would value most about our product or service?
+- What would you most value about our product or service?

-- What would you need to have/be/feel/think for this to be successful for you?
+- What would you need to have/be/feel/think for this to be a successful transaction?

-- Where do you go to find answers for your challenge?
+- Where do you go to find answers?

 Never Stop Conversing with Your Clients

-Your customer’s needs are going to evolve over time, and so is your business.
-Why?
-Because once you successfully solve a problem and/or meet a need for your client, they are free to move forward — until they meet with the next obstacle.
-It makes sense to anticipate their next need and build a solution for them, even before they know they will need one.
-That’s how your products and services will grow with your market.
-That’s one of the true meanings of entrepreneurship.
+Your customer’s needs evolve over time.
+So must your business.
+Once you successfully solve a problem and/or meet a need for your client, they are free to move forward — until they meet with the next obstacle.
+Your business success in part depends on anticipating their next need and building a solution for them, even before they know they need it!
+That’s how your products and services will evolve and grow with your market.

-Are there questions you’ve asked your clients where the answer transformed how you deliver your products and services?
-Let us know.
+Have you already asked your clients questions?
+Did their answers transformed how you deliver your products and services?